 Why moisturizing is important

-Moisturized skin helps your skin cells regenerate more quickly, reduce irritation, and create a healthy environment to heal the damaged skin.
+Moisturized skin helps your skin cells regenerate more quickly, reduce irritation, and create an overall healthy environment to heal the damaged skin.

 When to moisturize

-Apply your daily tattoo moisturizer 3-5x per day, including after every cleaning.
-Don’t worry, you won’t have to continue this pace forever, just the first two weeks.
-After that, moisturize the area regularly as a part of your daily routine.
+Apply your daily moisturizer 2-3x per day for the first two weeks, as well as after every cleaning.
+Your skin will heal significantly in those first two weeks.
+After that, moisturize the area just once or twice per day as a part of your skincare routine.

 If you’re using Ink Balm, apply just 1-2x daily for optimal moisture, skin health, and ink vibrance.